gitcgh/Devops-Setup-automation/README.md

 Demonstrates automation logic for real-world DevOps scenarios

 🤝 Let's Connect
-Feel free to explore this repo and ask me questions in interviews!
+Feel free to explore this repo!
 I'm passionate about automation, scripting, and building real-world DevOps solutions.